 Second proof.
 Place them on a tea towel lightly dusted with flour (allowing space for them to rise) and cover lightly with plastic wrap.
 Proof again.
 (See Notes below for options.)
 Here's the technique I adopted from King Arthur Flour.
 I proofed them for 30 minutes as just described, then I transferred the balls to parchment lined baking sheets (spacing them about 1.5" apart).
 Then I placed a second piece of parchment over the balls and placed the second baking sheet on top of them, and let them proof for an additional 45 minutes - they'll rise to about 3/4" thick.
 That sounds crazy right?
 The website claims this keeps the texture dense as they rise.
 It also turned out to be a great way to "cook" them.

 Cook?
 Fry?
 Bake?
 See Notes below where I explain why I opted for this non-traditional method of "cooking" the muffins - in the oven, not in a skillet.
-Continuing with the the approach used in the King Arthur Flour recipe, place the bake sheet into an oven preheated to 400 F - leaving the second bake sheet on top!
+Continuing with the the approach used in the King Arthur Flour recipe, place the bake sheet into an oven preheated to 400 F. By “bake sheet” I mean the one described above - the set up described for the second proof - a bake sheet lined with parchment with the 16 pieces, covered by another sheet of parchment and the second bake sheet on top!
 This helps keep the muffins flat-ish and begins to nicely brown the top and the bottom - without having to flip them half-way through the bake.
 Bake for 18-21 minutes.
 If you feel the tops are not optimally browned after that time, remove the muffins from the oven and use the "cook in a skillet" approach, browning the side(s) for an extra 2 minutes (more or less).
 Cool on a wire rack.
 These freeze well.

 Notes and Tips...